Wondering what are some romantic things to do in Rome? I think Rome is a pretty romantic city all by itself, don’t you?

 - Catch Diana's beautiful Italy pix on Instagram -

 Maria is an Italian-Australian living in Rome, and publisher of the wonderful blog HeartRome.
 Maria's writing has been featured in Fodor’s, USA Today Travel, 10Best, CNN, EasyJet, Rough Guide to Italy and more.
-She is currently working on a book about Rome, to be published later this year.
+She has recently published a wonderful book, which she calls her love letter to Rome, Heart Rome.
+I love it and highly recommend it!

 Maria shares one of her favorite Romantic Things to do in Rome: